 This is Andy Taylor's guide on how to decorate your garden with Christmas during the festive season, creating a beautiful, sometimes stunning display of brightness and colour.

 Candles are a beautiful part of the Christmas scene and, if you are unsure about the safety of real ones, David Coton thinks that the Konstsmide range of candles can be an attractive alternative.

 There's nothing more traditional at Christmas than festoon lighting with strings of bulbs stretched across the front of a house or decorating the garden.
 David Coton reviews these old style lights that have now been brought right up to date by the use of LEDs.

 Icicle lights are among the most popular Christmas decorations.
 Andy Taylor is using them to decorate the interior and outside of his house this year and here he explains why.

 Now that the clocks have gone back and the evenings suddenly get darker, you might well be considering installing reliable outdoor lighting, and the Techmar Low Voltage system would be an ideal choice.
 David Coton investigates the Techmar Lighting range now available in the UK.

-Outdoor Christmas decorations, internally lit by bright LEDs introduce light and interest into your garden, and these traditional characters and animals will give your visitors to Andy Taylor's house a particularly sparkling festive welcome.
+Outdoor Christmas decorations, internally lit by bright LEDs introduce light and interest into your garden, and these traditional characters and animals will give your visitors a particularly sparkling festive welcome.